nickpoz97/automated-insulin-pump/README.md

 	* interface for a device connected with reservoir, *Controller* and blood that injects insulin or informs about the remaining quantity
 * SugarSensor
 	*  interface for a device connected with *Controller* and blood that informs about *actualSugarLevel* using the method *retrieveSugarLevel* from *BloodData*
+* AutomatedInsulinPump
+	* wrapper instances the system and executes an infinite loop

 ## Quality Assurance
 ### Test Selection